-To evaluate both the efficacy of this method, as well as provide a pixel-by-pixel measure of seeing-induced signal when differentiating data, we compute a difference map between each of the time-segmented wideband objects and the anchor WB object.
-Using these difference maps we can assess the amount of signal introduced by non-simultaneity and estimate how much false signal the dewarping procedure reduces.
-The full-field average improvement is small, as would be expected in good seeing conditions, however there are marked improvements in areas that are related to high horizontal intensity gradients.
+To evaluate both the efficacy of this method, and provide a pixel-by-pixel measure of seeing-induced signal when differentiating data, we compute a difference map between each of the time-segmented WB objects and the anchor WB object.
+Using these difference maps, we can assess the amount of signal introduced by non-simultaneity and estimate how much false signal the dewarping procedure reduces.
+The full-field average improvement is small, as would be expected in good seeing conditions.
+However, there are marked improvements in areas that are related to high horizontal intensity gradients.
 This is the case for the filament heads shown in Fig.~\ref{dif}.
-Around the central filament, the full range of the difference map before the dewarping procedure is $-$4.5\% to 3.6\% of the wideband dynamic range and it improves to $-$3.6\% to 2.5\% after dewarping.
+Around the central filament, the full range of the difference map before the dewarping procedure is $-$4.5\% to 3.6\% of the WB dynamic range and improves to $-$3.6\% to 2.5\% after dewarping.

-When computing temperature gradient maps we used data compensated in this way.
-When looking at maps from single images we apply no dewarping (such as in the intensity maps of Fig.~\ref{intonly} and Fig.~\ref{tmaps}).
+When computing temperature gradient maps, we used data compensated in this way.
+When looking at maps from single images, we apply no dewarping (such as in the intensity maps of Fig.~\ref{intonly} and Fig.~\ref{tmaps}).